 Do you share some of the blame for your San Diego traffic accident?
 If so, don’t panic.
 In California, more than one person can share fault for an accident.
 In these situations, the fault is allocated between everyone who contributes to an accident.
 The more responsible you are for causing an accident, the more liability you share.

 Example: You are rear-ended at a San Diego intersection.
 An investigation reveals that you were texting and didn’t see that the light had turned from red to green.
 The driver who rear-ended you is allocated 80 percent of the blame, and you share the remaining 20 percent.

 Under the rule of comparative fault, you are entitled to compensation as long as you are not entirely to blame for an accident.
 However, your damages will be reduced by the degree to which you are responsible for the crash.
 In the example above, you’d only be able to recover 80 percent of your accident-related damages.
 At the same time, you’d be liable for 20 percent of the other driver’s damages.

-Call Injury Trial Lawyers for Help Establishing Fault After Your San Diego Accident
+Call Injury Trial Lawyers For Help Determining Fault After An Accident